 A unified legal framework is expected to increase the quality and scope of human rights management, and to create a level playing field across the common market.
 It would be binding for all companies accessing the internal market of the EU.
 Companies would comply with their due diligence obligation and eliminate negative impacts on the environment and human rights.
 Sanctions could be imposed in the case of violations and legal assistance shall be provided to victims in third countries.
 Moreover, products related to child or forced labor would be banned.

 With such a European supply chain law, a positive effect on rural development in countries that are part of the supply chain can be expected.
 As Anna Cavazzini and Heidi Hautala, Members of the EP stated, the due diligence includes the impact of companies on the environment and climate change.

 Thus, rural populations would be less exposed to the consequences of environmental destruction.
 For instance, land grabbing for food cultivation would be banned.
 The respect of property rights achieved would also strengthen the human rights situation.
 By the efficient enforcement measures, support for affected rural populations would be possible.

 It is now up to the European Commission to propose a law that ensures the guarantee of human rights and environmental standards within the supply chains of companies.
 Until the expected law is finally implemented in the Member States and takes effect it may take some time.
-However, Member of the EP Lara Wolters emphasises that the supply chain law is a decisive step towards responsible action in the globalised world and a chance to improve the living conditions of affected rural populations.
+However, Member of the EP Lara Wolters emphasizes that the supply chain law is a decisive step towards responsible action in the globalized world and a chance to improve the living conditions of affected rural populations.